splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-logs.rst

 The following restrictions apply:

 - Log sync can only be activated for a single AWS integration per AWS account.
-Note the integration may cover multiple services and regions.
+Note the integration can cover multiple services and regions.

 - Deployment in China or Gov regions requires additional manual steps.
 See :new-page:`the available CloudFormation templates on GitHub <https://github.com/signalfx/aws-cloudformation-templates>`.